Palexer/vocabulary-trainer/README.md

 ### macOS

-- Download the .app file from the [releases section](https://github.com/Palexer/vocabulary-trainer/releases) and unzip it.
+- Download the .app.zip file from the [releases section](https://github.com/Palexer/vocabulary-trainer/releases) and unzip it.
 You can now drag it into your applications folder and execute it.
 _(Alternatively you can directly execute the file from anywhere)_

 ## Android